50 Interesting Sex Facts You Probably Didn’t Know

-Surprise!
-Orgasm and ejaculation are two distinct physiological responses in men.
+That’s right: Orgasm and ejaculation are two distinct physiological responses in men.
 “While ejaculation generally does coincide with an orgasm, the two actually occur in rapid succession with orgasm coming slightly before ejaculation and tapering off during ejaculation,” says Xanet Pailet, sex educator and author of Living an Orgasmic Life.
 “Men can learn to differentiate between the two and to have orgasms without ejaculating.”

 Men suffer from low libido as much as women do

 Men are always up for sex, anytime, anywhere, and with anyone, right?
 Not only is this myth flat out wrong, but it’s also incredibly damaging to both men and women, says Stephanie Buehler, PsyD, a licensed psychologist and AASECT-certified sex therapist at Hoag for Her Center for Wellness in California.
 “The fact is that in practice, the number of couples complaining of low sexual desire in the male partner is about equal,” she explains.
 “Couples need to accept that it is perfectly normal to have mismatched desires and to work out both sexual frequency and ways of initiating sex that works for them,” she adds.
-Here are some natural ways to boost your libido.

 Orgasms: Use it or lose it?